Nickchapman3773/Uranium-Fever/README.md

 > [!tip]
 > Decompressing base game BSAs reduces load time and stuttering.

-- In your Uranium Fever Installation Location, open the FNV BSA Decompressor folder and run FNV BSA Decompressor.exe.
+- In the Uranium Fever Installation Location, open the FNV BSA Decompressor folder and run FNV BSA Decompressor.exe.
 - The Fallout New Vegas path needs to be changed to Uranium Fever Installation Location > Stock Game > Fallout New Vegas (C\Modding\Uranium Fever\Stock Game\Fallout New Vegas if you used the recommended filepaths).
 - Decompressed Archives path needs to be changed to Uranium Fever Installation Location > Stock Game > Fallout New Vegas > Data (C\Modding\Uranium Fever\Stock Game\Fallout New Vegas\Data if you used the recommended filepaths).
 - Click Decompress, then exit the program once finished.